faadias/ezdb/README.md

 	};
 	database.table("person").insert(person);

-In the example above, we created a new person JSON object with some attributes, and inserted it in the table "person".
-It is important to note that since "id" is a non-autoincremental primary key, it is mandatory to inform its value.
+In the example above, we created a new "person JSON object" with some attributes, and inserted it in the table "person".
+It is important to note that since "id" is not an auto incremental primary key, it is mandatory to inform its value.

 Notice also that the attributes "birthdate" and "hobbies" do not have indexes attached to them.
 This means they will be informational columns, not searchable ones, i.e., we will not be able to look up a record by them, but they will be there all the same.